Wal33D/gmail-node-mailer/info/handling-new-subscriptions-example.md

 ### Notes

 - Make sure to replace `'./path/to/your-service-account.json'` with the actual path to your service account JSON file.
-- Don't forget to set `process.env.GMAIL_USER` to your Gmail user.
+- Don't forget to set `process.env.GMAIL_MAILER_SENDER` to your Gmail user.

 For more detailed information, refer to the official documentation.